 I'm a Florida based artist raised in Anderson, South Carolina.
 I attempt to create works that would intrigue and lure the viewer.
-I'm influenced by an appreciation for wistful nostalgia, fine art and vintage illustration.
+I'm influenced by an appreciation for wistful nostalgia, fine art and vintage illustration

 I enjoy drawing and painting just about everything under the sun -- especially people.
 My work is mostly figurative but not exclusively.
 I like to seek out rarely viewed encounters of people as they go about their daily routine, presenting them in an interesting and colorful way.

 In my studio, I regularly experiment with a variety of design approaches in order to express a particular mood or narrative.
 Essentially, each project is another challenge to convey my work as if it were a visual poem.

-During my first year as a student I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
-The institutions there attributed greatly to my gaining invaluable experience and direction in working as a painter.
+During my first year I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
+The experience I received from the institutions there attributed greatly to my gaining invaluable direction.

 Since that time, I have created original fine art, illustrations and designs for numerous award-winning projects for clients of advertising agencies and design firms to museums and universities through out the United States.